- Similar: performance Digital Trends says the Pro 5 rivals Apple Watch performance.

 -

-Auto-detection is inconsistent: some reviewers praised proactive or exceptional walk/run detection, while another said it never worked for them.
+Auto-detection split reviewers: some found it excellent or reliable, while another said it never worked during testing.

 Cons